leancodepl/ts-routes/README.md

 })}`;
 ```

-When creating a route query strings can be passed in a first argument:
+When creating a route, path parameters can be passed in the first argument:

 ```js
 routes.users({ userId: "10" });